brittanyrw/emojiscreen/README.md

 }
 ```

 To add a new card to the website, add a new JSON object in the `data.json` file.
 Make sure to separate your new object from existing objects with a comma.
-Below is an overview of each property in the `Emoji Card` object.
+Below is an overview of each key in the `Emoji Card` object.
+Every key is required.

-### Title (required) 👍
+### Title 👍

 Each card must have a title.
 This should be the full title.